jasition/jasition.github.io/_posts/2018-11-01-tests-for-conceptualisation.md

 }
 ```

-Every test method is a definition of the class under test, and the test names are plain English that everyone understands.
+Every test method is a definition of the class under test, and the test names are in plain English that everyone understands.
 It is almost a direct translation.

 Now you should understand why a test method name like *testThisMethod* means absolutely nothing.
 There are some conventions that are commonly used:

 * adjective : properties, attributes, and immutable behaviours.
-* when-then : reactive behaviours based on parameters and/or states.
+* when-then : reactive behaviours based on parameters and/or initial states.
-* given-when-then : reactive behaviours based on parameters and/or states and/or pre-conditions.
+* given-when-then : reactive behaviours based on parameters and/or given states and/or pre-conditions.

 ## Getting personal